juanruitina/calcifair/README.md

 # Calcifer

 Calcifer is the [resident fire demon](https://howlscastle.fandom.com/wiki/Calcifer) of a Raspberry Pi located in Madrid, Spain.
-It captures relevant environmental information from their sensors and shows alerts when things go wrong.
+It currently gives information and shows alerts about air quality.
 Calcifer is written in Python 3.

+* Gather indoors air quality levels via the SGP-30 sensor and get outdoors air quality from the IQAir AirVisual API.
+* Receive air quality information by asking a Telegram bot.

 ## Hardware